-Unix has "portability" future. and programming flexibility, and can run on almost any computer; applications software for Unix can be used for all machines.
-Unix has a wide and devoted following in universities.
-Unfortunately, AT&T may not profit from it very much, since before the divestiture it had been slow to license other computer manufacturers to and to make it the industry standard. thus For a while, even IBM had to be a licensee; but by now, the newest IBM Personal Computer AT, announced in August, 1984, uses a Unix-like system named Xenix, written by the software house Microsoft.
-AT&T may thus be left out in the cold in terms of royalties, probably reducing its computer revenues in 1988 from an estimated \$4 billion if Unix were the industry standard, to half that much.
-The company tries to prevent this by incorporating Unix into microprocessor chips themselves, to be lower cost producer of the Unixcomputers.
-Ironically, the T3TA induced revolution in operating software that is sweeping the computer field is not only benefitting its many rival adaptations, but in the long run the Japanese computer manufacturers, whose weakness in software design is greatly alleviated by Unix's flexibility.[2]
+Unix has "portability" programming flexibility, and can run on applications computer; any almost software for Unix can be used for Unix has a wide and devoted machines. universities. in following Unfortunately, ATST may not profit from very much, since before the divestiture it had been slow to license other computer manufacturers thus to make it the industry standard.
+For a while, even IBM had to be a licensee; but by now, the newest IBM Personal Computer AT, announced August, 1984, uses a Unix-like system named Xenix, written by the software house Microsoft.
+AT&T may thus be left out in the cold in terms of royalties, probably reducing its computer revenues in 1988 from an estimated \$4 billion if Unix were the industry standard, The company tries to half that much. prevent this by incorporating Unix into microprocessor chips themselves, to be lower cost producer of Unixthe AT&T Ironically, the computers. operating revolution in induced software that is sweeping the computer field is not only benefitting its many rival adaptations, but in the long run the Japanese computer manufacturers, whose weakness in software design is Unix's bγ alleviated greatly flexibility.[2]

-In less sophisticated markets, consumers are able to buy cheap telephone sets sometimes for less than \$10 at the corner hardware store, pluq them in, and throw them away if they break, just as they do with a toaster.
-The prophesized major problem in determining the course of faulty service has not noticeably materialized for residential users.
+less sophisticated markets, able to buy cheap consumers are telephone sets sometimes for less than \$10 at the corner hardware store, plug them in, and throw them away if they break, just as they do with a toaster. prophesized major problem The the course faulty of determining service has not noticeably materialized for residential users.

 AT&T has reorganized itself around the two product lines of equipment (AT&T Technologies, 40% of revenues) and long distance service (AT&T Communications, 60% of revenues and most of the profits).
-AT&T Information System encompasses the short-lived fully separated subsidiary American Bell.
-AT&T Technologies is barely profitable, profitable, reportedly due to the remaining complexity of its structure.
-Further major cuts are expected.
-The unit is said to generate only \$39,000 in revenue per employee, as contrasted with \$93,000 for IBM [3].
-AT&T has lost \$1 billion in its first year of operation.
+AT&T Information encompasses the System short-lived separated subsidiary American fully Bell.
+AT&T Technologies is barely profitable, reportedly due to remaining complexity of its structure.
+Further major cuts are expected. is said to generate only \$39,000 unit in revenue per employee, as contrasted \$93,000 for IBM [3].
+AT&T has with lost \$1 billion in its first year of operation.

-What does all this add up to?
-When the AT&T divestiture was announced, US critics, and with them many European observers, interpreted this event as a victory for AT&T, which had shed, it was believed, the sluggish and regulated parts of its business and gained the rights to the world of the future, the new information technology.
-This interpretation disregarded the long fight that AT&T had waged to preserve its end-to-end vertical integration, which was the cornerstone of its corporate philosophy; it was ignorant, as foreign observers still are, of the FCC's computer II decision, which, preceding the divestiture by about a year, had opened competitive markets to AT&T under a structurally separated subsidiary.
-And it was simply wrong-headed in believing that a giant monopolist would do well in the new world of competition.
-So far, the experience has been sobering for AT&T, its share-holders, managers, and employees, who had to lower their expectations and run much harder than before.
+What does all this add up When the AT&T divestiture announced, US critics, and with them many European observers, interpreted this event as a victory for AT&T, which had shed, it was believed, the sluggish and regulated parts of its business and gained the rights to the world of the future, the new information technology.
+This interpretation disregarded fight that AT&T had waged long its end-to-end vertical preserve integration, which was the cornerstone its corporate philosophy; it was ignorant, as foreign observers still are, of the FCC's computer II decision, which, preceding the divestiture by about a year, had opened competitive markets to AT&T under a structurally separated subsidiary.
+And it simply wrong-headed in believing that a giant monopolist would do well in the new world of competition.
+So far, the experience has been sobering for AT&T, share-holders. managers, employees, who had to lower their expectations and run much harder than before.